 Did you know that those who hold a bachelor’s degree make $1,000,000 more over their lifetime than someone with a high school diploma?
 That’s a lot of cash!
-The Wyoming College Advising Corps is here to make sure everyone has a chance to make the most out of their educational opportunities.
+The Wyoming College Access Advisors are here to make sure everyone has a chance to make the most out of their educational opportunities.

 Our Mission Statement: To increase the number of students matriculating from schools with lower college attendance rates; particularly those students who are low income, underserved and first generation.

-The Wyoming College Advising Corps (WyCAC) is made up recent college graduates or “near-peers,” as we call them, serving in high schools around Wyoming.
+The Wyoming College Access Advisors (WyCAA) is made up recent college graduates or “near-peers,” as we call them, serving in high schools around Wyoming.
 Kathryn Masters is at Cheyenne South; Brandi Ingersoll is at Pinedale and Big Piney; Katrina Clymer is at Sheridan; Amy Covington is at Natrona and Kelly Walsh; Jennifer Day is at Rock Springs; Feryne McSweeny is at Riverton; Ruth Keto is at Cheyenne East; Brienne Jewkes is at Evanston; Alison Grendahl is at Afton; and Kelcie Hamilton is at Torrington.

-The College Advising Corps was started with the specific purpose of increasing access to higher education for first generation and low income students.
+The College Access Advisors was started with the specific purpose of increasing access to higher education for first generation and low income students.
 However, they offer their services to any student who wishes to know more about the college application process, needs help deciding on schools and majors, filling out scholarship application forms, and completing the FAFSA.
-The advisers work out of their assigned high schools, helping students, no matter their grade, in the college search and application process.
-Some Advisers are also assigned a Community College in Wyoming to help students transition from a two-year institution to a four-year college or University.
+The advisors work out of their assigned high schools, helping students, no matter their grade, in the college search and application process.
+Some Advisors are also assigned a Community College in Wyoming to help students transition from a two-year institution to a four-year college or University.